Concrete (Fear Factory album): Songs

 Eight of the songs on Concrete were re-recorded in 1992 and released on Soul of a New Machine: "Big God/Raped Souls", "Arise Above Oppression", "Crisis", "Escape Confusion", "Dragged Down by the Weight of Existence" (re-recorded as "W.O.E"), "Desecrate", "Suffer Age", and "Self Immolation".

 Five of the songs were not re-recorded for Soul of a New Machine, nor re-recorded anywhere else: "Echoes of Innocence", "Deception", "Anxiety", "Piss Christ", and "Ulceration".

 The remaining three songs were re-recorded elsewhere: "Sangre de Niños" ("Children's Blood" in Spanish) was re-recorded in 1993 and was included on the Cry Now, Cry Later compilation under the "Factoría de Miedo" moniker, and was the only studio recording to feature then-bassist Andrew Shives; "Concrete" (renamed as "Concreto") was re-recorded in 1995 and was included as a b-side for the "Dog Day Sunrise" single during the Demanufacture era, and was later included on certain editions of the Obsolete album; and "Soulwomb" (renamed as "Soulwound") was re-recorded in 1998 and was included as a b-side for the "Resurrection" single, and was later included on certain editions of the Obsolete album.

 "Piss Christ" is not the same song as "Pisschrist", which appears on Demanufacture.
 "Ulceration" is named after the band's original name.
 The opening guitar riff in "Echoes of Innocence" was used as a synthesized motif in "A Therapy for Pain", the final track on Demanufacture.
 The title also appears in that song as a lyric.

 Release

 After its shelving, the Concrete demo was never leaked onto the internet.
 In 2002, following the band's breakup, Ross Robinson sold the master tapes of Concrete to Roadrunner for $10,000.
 The album was subsequently released under the name Concrete.
 The band's opinions on its release have been divided.
 Dino Cazares was happy about the release; "It's something special for the kids, who never even heard it.
 They can see where we were coming from.
 Back then, we were gigging in East L.A.
 We didn't really have too much recording under our belts.
 We had recorded a couple of demos before that, but we had never worked with a producer like Ross Robinson."
-Alternatively, Burton C. Bell was annoyed that Robinson had gone behind the band's back to sell the masters without the band's consent.
+Alternatively, Burton C. Bell was annoyed that Robinson had gone behind the band's back to sell the masters without their consent.